Brindha007/devTinderUI/README.md

 - Get the feed and add the feed in th store
 - build the user card on feed
 - Edit Profile Feature
+- Show toast message on save profile

+# PART 4
+ - See all connections

 Body
     NavBar